 A Battle in the Air

-In the country about Tishomingo, Indian Territory, troubles are foretold by a battle of unseen men in the air.
+In the country about Tishomingo, Indian Territory (Oklahoma), troubles are foretold by a battle of unseen men in the air.
 Whenever the sound of conflict is heard it is an indication that many dead will lie in the fields, for it heralds battle, starvation, or pestilence.
-The powerful nation that lived here once was completely annihilated by an opposing tribe, and in the valley in the western part of the Territory there are mounds where hundreds of men lie buried.
-Spirits occupy the valley, and to the eyes of the red men they are still seen, at times, continuing the fight.
+The powerful nation that lived here once was completely annihilated by an opposing tribe, and in the valley, in the western part of the Territory, there are mounds where hundreds of men lie buried.
+Spirits occupy the valley, and to the eyes of the Indians, they are still seen, at times, continuing the fight.

 — By Charles M. Skinner in 1896